Dear Like a River,

 This time around, hydrologists and engineers are using a new, HOPEFULLY improved, ethic: studying wild streams’ natural tendencies in order to work WITH a damaged river in restoring its health.

 I hope we humans can be as kind to ourselves.
-My personal quest has led me to study with Martha Beck, in part because her overall philosophy IS that we’re all basically okay, we’ve all been through some ordeals, and we all can trust our own wholeness as we navigate along.
+We’re all basically okay, we’ve all been through some ordeals, and we all can trust our own wholeness as we navigate along.

 I applaud your desire to be the best person you can be, dear RR.
 And I’ll definitely be posting some stimulating parallels in stream restoration – it’s my passion.
 Until then please know that the primary recommendation for stressed streams echoes your own pen name: R & R!
 So relax.
 Rest yourself from overuse AND ESPECIALLY from past “improvements.”
 And thank you SO MUCH for contributing to this work in progress.